vvatter/llm-pdf-remediation/DEVELOG.md

    DPI, image codecs, font subsetting, and mixed raster strategies while requiring every current fidelity, extraction, structure, Acrobat, and veraPDF result to remain equal or better.
-4. Add the document/article graph and the newsletter-relevant roles `Caption`, lists, `TOC`, and `Formula`; then extend block-local alignment with line-level weighted matching where formulas or insertions need it.
+4. Add the document/article graph and the document roles `Caption`, lists, `TOC`, and `Formula`; then extend block-local alignment with line-level weighted matching where formulas or insertions need it.
 5. Treat native preservation as a longer-term compiler project: tag or replace existing